ale94mleon/TOFF/docs/source/installation.rst

 .. note::

-    If you have all dependencies already installed you could try with ``pip install small`` directly.
+    If you have all dependencies already installed you could try with ``pip install TOFF`` directly.
     But if it is not the case or some version conflicts occurred, think about installed in a isolated environment as it will be show in brief.